DOWNLOAD RESOURCE

 DOWNLOAD ONE PAGER

-LGBTQ+ students in higher education face unique challenges.
+Postsecondary students nationwide are facing increased cost of tuition and housing along with diminishing resources available on campus.
+On top of these challenges, LGBTQ+ students face unique challenges.
 The community includes various sexual orientations, gender identities, and backgrounds, resulting in different forms of mistreatment that impact their educational access and success.

-Understanding these challenges is crucial for advisors, administrators, and educators to better support LGBTQ+ students, helping them thrive and fostering a more welcoming world.
+Understanding these challenges is crucial for advisors, administrators, and educators to better support both LGBTQ+ students and their allies, helping them thrive and fostering a more welcoming world.

 UNIQUE NEEDS OF LGBTQ+ STUDENTS